maddyvan/bio-link/README.md

 # bio-link
-diy linktree made with html, css, and javascript
+personal website made with html, css, and javascript. randomly updated by maddy van since 2022